 Lifestyle and home remediesBy Mayo Clinic staff

-If you're diagnosed with thoracic outlet syndrome, your doctor or physical therapist will instruct you on exercises to do at home to strengthen and support the muscles surrounding your thoracic outlet.
+If you're diagnosed with thoracic outlet syndrome, your doctor or physical therapist will instruct you to do exercises at home to strengthen and support the muscles surrounding your thoracic outlet.

 - Maintain good posture

-- Take frequent breaks at work
+- Take frequent breaks at work to move and stretch

 - NINDS thoracic outlet syndrome information page.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/thoracic/thoracic.htm.
-Accessed Sept.
-4, 2010.
+Accessed May 8, 2013.

 - Thoracic outlet syndrome.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00336.
-Accessed Sept.
-4, 2010.
+Accessed May 8, 2013.

 - Thoracic outlet compression syndromes.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merck.com/mmpe/sec16/ch223/ch223k.html?qt=thoracic%20outlet%20syndrome&alt=sh.
-Accessed Sept.
-4, 2010.
+The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/neurologic_disorders/peripheral_nervous_system_and_motor_unit_disorders/thoracic_outlet_compression_syndromes.html?qt=thoracic%20outlet%20&alt=sh.
+Accessed May 8, 2013.

 - Thoracic outlet syndrome.
 The Society for Vascular Surgery. http://www.vascularweb.org/vascularhealth/Pages/thoracic-outlet-syndrome.aspx.
 Accessed May 8, 2013.

 - Goshima K. Overview of thoracic outlet syndromes. http://www.uptodate.com/home.
 Accessed May 8, 2013.